 People who use Riverside services

-The Riverside website offers various services to the public.
-Details (names, addresses, etc) of our tenants are maintained on a central database (ACADEMY) and individual requests submitted through the website containing information which require any changes to the database will be dealt with in accordance with the Data Protection Act 1998 and other relevant regulations.
+The Riverside websites offers various services to the public.
+Details (names, addresses, etc) of our tenants are maintained on a central database and individual requests submitted through the website containing information which require any changes to the database will be dealt with in accordance with the Data Protection legislation and other relevant regulations.
 This may include complaints, requests to not receive publications, etc.

 Job applicants, current and former Riverside employees